sternecker/talks/isc2cle-may-2025/02_Meeting.md

 **Why?**

 Things change, and we need to be flexible when new information comes about.
-*Learning that Pluto is no longer a planet, may be dificult to accept the change.*
+*Learning that Pluto is no longer a planet, may be difficult to accept the change.*
 In Business, IT, Technology, and Security, things change, information changes.
 How we address or evaluate things change.

 > Mark Twain:
-"It aint what you don't know that gets you into trouble.
+"It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so."

 ---